danielfone/source.daniel.fone.net.nz/source/blog/2013/2013-05-24-persist-invalid-records-with-activerecord.markdown

 ---
 title: "Persist Invalid Records with ActiveRecord"
+featured: true
+summary: We can override ActiveRecord#save to keep invalid records in the database along with their validation errors.
+updated: 2014-11-28
 ---

 Some time ago, I had an unusual design brief for a Rails app: